IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 DSFS restrictions to BPXWDYN text strings in creation parameters DSFS imposes further restrictions to what is allowed in a BPXWDYN text string for creation parameters. dsorg DSFS supports only PS, PDS, and PDSE data sets.
 The only allowed values for dsorg are PS (physical sequential) or PO (PDS or PDSE). recfm DSFS supports only fixed and variable record data sets and not variable spanned.
 It accepts only F, FB, FBA, FS, FBS, V, VB, VBA, and U for recfm values.
 FS and FBS are supported only by PS data sets.
 U is supported only by PDS or PDSE data sets. dsntype DSFS supports the following types: pdsmodel
-· PDS · LIBRARY | LIBRARY, 1 | LIBRARY,2 psmodel · BASIC · LARGE · EXTREQ · EXTPREF blksize and lrecl When FB or FBS is specified for recfm, then blksize must be evenly divisible by lrecl.
+Â· PDS Â· LIBRARY | LIBRARY, 1 | LIBRARY,2 psmodel Â· BASIC Â· LARGE Â· EXTREQ Â· EXTPREF blksize and lrecl When FB or FBS is specified for recfm, then blksize must be evenly divisible by lrecl.
 If users attempt to create a file (hence a PS data set) in an HLQ directory that does not have file creation parameters, they will receive a failure with an EINVAL return code.
 If they create a directory in an HLQ directory (hence a PDS or PDSE) that does not have directory creation parameters, they will receive a failure with an EINVAL return code.
 Additionally, the resulting data set name must conform to DFSMS naming rules.
 (The data set name is the HLQ directory name added as a prefix to the name of the file or directory that the user is creating.)
 CAUTION: Be careful when you save the creation parameters because BPXWDYN allows the creation of data sets that might not be usable.
 In this case, DFSMS will not allow the data set to be opened with the QSAM access method, which is what DSFS uses for file IO.
 Displaying saved creation parameters
 The user can query the creation parameters for an HLQ directory with the dsadm fileinfo command.
 This command shows the creation parameters (if saved) along with additional information about the object in the DSFS tree. dsadm fileinfo is a general user command.
 Any user with read access to the object that is being queried can issue it.
 If the user is querying an HLQ directory, then the user must have authority to list data sets for that HLQ directory name.
 Example output from the dsadm fileinfo command is shown as follows.
 32 z/OS: z/OS Data Set File System Administration